Key Takeaways

 Cucumber Slices: Cucumber is a natural anti-inflammatory that can soothe tired, puffy eyes.
 Place cool cucumber slices over your eyes for 10-15 minutes to reduce swelling and irritation.

-Green Tea Bags: Green tea has antioxidants that can help reduce inflammation.
+Green Tea Bags: While not a substitute for medical treatment, green tea contains antioxidants such as catechins, which may help soothe mild eye inflammation when used as a supportive remedy.
 Place cooled, used tea bags over your eyes for about 10 minutes.
 This gentle remedy will leave your eyes feeling relaxed and less irritated.

 5. Rethink Your Makeup and Skin Care Routine